The case of the $489,000 air ambulance ride

 That portion says medical providers, including air ambulances, must give upfront cost estimates in nonemergency situations to patients.
 Had the law been in effect, Deines might have learned before the flight that it could be billed at $489,000.

-Insured patients in similar situations today should always check first with their insurer, if they are able, to see if an air transport would be covered, experts said.
+Insured patients in similar situations today should always check first with their insurer, if they are able, to see whether an air transport would be covered, experts said.

 Even if the law had been in effect, it likely would not have helped with the big hang-up in Deines' case: the disagreement over "medical necessity."
 Insurers still have leeway to define it.